December 21, 2021

 Youper is a great tool to monitor your emotional health and apply real-time psychological techniques via Artificial Intelligence.
 The app interacts with users and provides them with relevant content.
 It maintains privacy of data,

 At DirectShifts, we care about your well-being.
 You can read our articles on handling burnouts and self-care.

 Here is a list of the best online therapy services, which includes BetterHelp, TruePill, Global Teletherapy and more.

 The National Alliance on Mental Illness (NAMI) has compiled a list of resources and has a hotline open between Monday and Friday that can help patients struggling with anxiety due to quarantine, those unsure about getting care without health insurance, those requiring financial assistance, those who are grieving the loss of a loved one due to coronavirus, and more.

-We know that, as physicians, you are pushing your capacities to the brink every single day during this time.
+We know that, as emergency medicine doctors, you are pushing your capacities to the brink every single day during this time.
 Caring for others, while still managing the needs of your families, keeping your economic concerns in check and still protecting your own safety – it is indeed your actions that make you the national heroes that you are!
 DirectShifts recognizes the sweat and toil that go into caring for others.
 And that is why we go the extra mile to ensure that physicians land the right job every single time.

 If you are currently looking for emergency MD jobs, we have several opportunities in Florida and other states.
 Click here to apply now.